moksh555/FolderHeist/README.md

 # AI routing
 ROUTER_CONF_THRESHOLD=0.55
-GEMINI_API_KEY= iuhfuierq...........qv (Please set this your Gemini AP which could be reterived from Google AI Studio)
+GEMINI_API_KEY= iuhfuierq...........qv (Please set this your Gemini APi which could be reterived from Google AI Studio)
 ~~~

 **How to find folder IDs**: open the folder in Drive and copy the long string in the URL.